rootkovska/rootkovska.github.io/speaking.md

    appreciate every little good thing I can find in any context.
    And complain about all the rest of it.
-A warning about local taboos would be appreciated, because I've the perverse tendancy to notice and talk about any wierd thing I see, and laugh about it; and sometimes it causes death.
+A warning about local taboos would be appreciated, because I've the perverse tendancy to notice and talk about any weird thing I see, and laugh about it; and sometimes it causes death.

-3. Don't ask me to help with your laptop, career or to give you one of my fish.
+3. Don't ask me to help with your laptop, career or to give my fish to you.
-   The only thing I'm willing to do it to teach you how to fish yourself.
+   The only thing I'm willing to do is to teach you how to fish some.

 4. Don't abduct me somewhere: it already happened and this caused to me to be scared to move from my actual geographic position unless I have some well known host,